ThatCatDev/sakiyomi/docs/src/content/docs/self-hosting/deployment.md

 ---
 title: Deployment Guide
-description: How to deploy Storypoint Estimate on your own infrastructure.
+description: How to deploy Sakiyomi on your own infrastructure.
 ---

-Storypoint Estimate can be self-hosted on various platforms.
+Sakiyomi can be self-hosted on various platforms.
 This guide covers deployment to Vercel with Supabase.

 ## Prerequisites